wikimedia/performance-fresnel/API.md

 the distance between 3.18 and 1.91 is -1.27.

 **Kind**: inner method of [<code>compute</code>](#module_compute)
-**Returns**: <code>number</code> - The difference between the before and after means, after compensating for 1 standard deviation.
+**Returns**: <code>number</code> - The difference between the before and after mean averages, after having compensated for 1 standard deviation.
 If lower numbers are better for your metric, then a negative difference represents an improvement.

 | Param | Type |
 | --- | --- |